Employee Recruitment and Selection

 - Analyze staffing data for an organization and recommend improvements to the staffing system based on that analysis.

 Unit 1 presents a definition of several key concepts regarding the organizational staffing process.
-The unit also explores the importance of human resource planning in making staffing decisions and discusses the implications of economic conditions and the legal environment on staffing.
+The unit also explores the importance of human resource planning in making staffing decisions, the implications of economic conditions, and the legal environment on staffing.
 The unit concludes with a review of job classifications and job analysis methods.

 Unit 3 presents information and options on selection procedures.
-Methods of screening applicants based on the data provided from resumes, application forms, tests, reference checks, and other selection tools are discussed.
+Methods of screening applicants based on the data from resumes, application forms, tests, reference checks, and other selection tools are discussed.
+Statistical analysis concepts are also covered.

 Unit 4 discusses how staffing professionals select the best candidates for a position.
 The legalities of job offers and employment contracts are also presented.